 With a dedication to public sociology and digital pedagogy, Dr. Dirks encourages her students to critically engage, discuss, and communicate their sociological thinking while engaging multiple modalities well beyond the walls of the classroom.

-At the core of Dr. Dirks' teaching philosophy is a deep and active commitment to diversity and equity within the academy.
+At the core of Dr. Dirks' teaching philosophy is a deep and active commitment to diversity, inclusion, and equity within the academy.
 As a first-generation college student, she is sensitive to the difficulties encountered by students from similar circumstances and makes their success her personal goal.

 Throughout her career, she has dedicated herself to mentoring students from underrepresented groups, from advising independent research to collaborating and publishing articles, chapters, and other scholarly writing.
 For more than half a decade, she taught sociology to "non-traditional" students, many who were incarcerated.